👩 LGC Women Empowerment Initiative

 👉 [Become a Volunteer]

-Your support fuels real change.
-Donations help fund training materials, sewing machines, microloans, and education opportunities for women living below the poverty line.
+Your support fuels change.
+Each donation funds training materials, trade equipment / kits / tools and education opportunities for women living below the poverty line.
+Together, we can create pathways to independence, dignity and hope for underserved women.

 👉 [Donate Now]